data-8/zero-to-data-8/content/deploy/choose_cloud.md

 > **An aside on using free hosted services vs. creating your own deployments**.
 Many cloud providers offer a "free" and customized notebook service for basic usage.
-While these are appealing on their surface, they provide a number of challenges down the road, such as getting your students used to the vendor-specific interface rather than an open-source alternative.
+While these are appealing on their surface, they provide a number of challenges down the road, such as getting your students used to the vendor-specific interface rather than an open-source version.
   The Jupyter Project (and the Data 8 approach) aims to maximize your choice and flexibility in how and where you deploy Jupyter environments on shared infrastructure, and for this reason we do not recommend using most fully-managed "free" services.